Rideshare Fare Calculator

 Dallas 2.00 1.15 0.26

-This calculator estimates the core fare structure, but it does not capture every pricing rule used by real rideshare platforms.
-Many apps add tolls, airport pickup fees, local taxes, event surcharges, or temporary regulatory charges.
+This rideshare fare calculator estimates the core fare structure, but it does not capture every pricing rule used by real app-based transportation platforms.
+Many services add tolls, airport pickup fees, local taxes, event surcharges, or temporary regulatory charges.
 Some markets also enforce a minimum fare, meaning the rider pays at least a certain amount even if the formula would otherwise produce a lower total.
 Optional tips are not included here, and neither are cancellation fees or wait-time charges that may apply if a driver arrives and the trip does not begin immediately.

-Another limitation is that real-world distance and time are estimates themselves.
+Another limitation is that the distance and time used by a rideshare fare calculator are estimates themselves.
 A map may predict one route, but the driver could take a different path because of traffic, road closures, or navigation changes.
 Travel time can also shift quickly if congestion worsens.
 Because the formula uses both distance and time, even a small change in route conditions can move the final estimate.
 For that reason, the result should be treated as a planning tool rather than a guaranteed fare quote.

 The calculator also assumes that the surge multiplier applies to the fare subtotal before the booking fee is added, which is a common structure but not the only possible one.
 Different companies and ride categories may package fees differently.
 Shared rides, premium vehicles, wheelchair-accessible options, and scheduled rides can all have their own pricing logic.
 If you know your app uses a different structure, you can still use this tool as a close approximation, but you should interpret the result with that difference in mind.